Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Optical Design Case Study: the TOLIMAN diffractive pupil

-Not only can the covariance matrix be evaluated at given parameter values, but also the higher-order gradients delivered by the \jax framework enable differentiation and therefore optimisation of the covariance matrix itself.
-This opens up the possibility of \emph{Bayesian experimental design}, allowing for gradient descent directly on properties and functions of the covariance matrix such as the entropy, marginalised variances, or as we show in this example, individual components of the covariance matrix marginalised over the rest of the model.
-As with the rest of this work presented, this requires only a forward model of the system in a differentiable framework.
+These methods allow the evaluation of the covariance matrix at fixed parameter values and the direct optimisation of its components using higher-order derivatives.
+This enables gradient-based experimental design, targeting properties of the covariance matrix such as entropy or marginalised variances, using a differentiable forward model.
+This opens up the possibility of \emph{Bayesian experimental design}, allowing for gradient descent directly on such properties and functions of the covariance matrix, or as we show in this example, on individual components of the covariance matrix marginalised over the rest of the model.
+In keeping with the central theme of this paper, accomplishing this requires only a forward model of the system in a differentiable framework.